lmc-eu/spirit-design-system/packages/web/src/scss/components/TextField/README.md

 ### Grid

 For other use cases (wider input or input with unknown value length), we recommend placing them inside the Grid component and using `TextField--fluid` modifier to fill the available space.

-## TextField Password Toggle
+## Password Toggle

 TextField with `type="password"` can have a toggle button.
 When toggling don't forget to change not only the input type but also `aria-pressed` and `aria-label`.

 ```html
 <div class="TextField">